Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: The equality of some Brauer classes related to quadric fibrations

+Since $T$ and $T'$ are affine over $S$, to argue that $t : T' \to T$ is an isomorphism we may assume that $S$ is the spectrum of a local ring $(R,\maxideal)$.
+Note that $t$ is equivariant for the Galois action since any reflection of $(E,q,L)$ induces the nontrivial $S$-isomorphism of both $T$ and $T'$.

-First note that if $(E,q,L)$ is regular over $S$, then both $\CliffZ$ and $\CliffZ'$ are \'etale quadratic $\OO_S$-algebras and hence any nonzero morphism (recall that $\vp$ is generically nonzero) between them is an isomorphism.
-Thus we may assume that $(E,q,L)$ has simple degeneration along a divisor $D$ of $S$ generated by a nonsquare nonzero divisor $\pi \in \maxideal$ and (modifying up to units) that $\pi$ is the discriminant of $q$.
+First note that if $(E,q,L)$ is regular over $S$, then both $T$ and $T'$ are \'etale of degree 2 and hence, as both correspond to torsors for the group $\Z/2\Z$, any equivariant morphism between them is an isomorphism.
+Thus we may assume that $(E,q,L)$ has simple degeneration along a regular divisor $D$ of $S$ generated by a nonsquare nonzero divisor $\pi \in \maxideal$ and (modifying up to units) that $\pi$ is the discriminant of $q$.